shabz3/BitScope/README.md

 - 💚 Health checks with readiness and liveness probes
 - ✅ Comprehensive unit tests with pytest
 - 🔒 Container vulnerability scanning with Trivy
+- 🖥️ Metrics scraped and added to Prometheus

 ## Quick Start